antmicro/rdfm/documentation/source/rdfm_mcumgr_device_client.md

     - `update_interval` - (optional) override global `update_interval` for this device
     - `transport` - specifies the transport type for the device and it's specific options

+- `groups` - an array containing configuration for device groups
+    - `name` - display name for group, used for logging
+    - `id` - unique group identifier used when communicating with RDFM server
+    - `type` - type reported to RDFM server to specify compatible artifacts
+    - `key` - name of the file containing group private key in PEM format.
+Key should be stored in `key_dir` directory.
+    - `update_interval` - (optional) override global `update_interval` for this group
+    - `members` - an array containing configuration for each device that's a member of this group
+        - `name` - display name for device, used for logging
+        - `device` - name of target image to match from an artifact
+        - `transport` - specifies the transport type for the device and its specific options

 Transport specific:
 - `type` - specific transport type for this device.
 Currently supported: `ble`, `serial`, `udp`